JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

-  A scalar inner type (e.g. `have: Reg[uint1_t]`) is exempt from Rule 4 (no nested `.field=`/ `[i]=` chain to rewrite), but **is** tracked into `_declared_types` (Rule 2's dict) so a later bare `have = expr` reassignment in the same body is still auto-cast, exactly like a non-`Reg` scalar local — fixed 2026-07-11 (see "Bug fixed 2026-07-11" above); previously this tracking was skipped entirely for scalar `Reg[T]`/`Feedback[T]`, letting a plain reassignment commit an untyped/unmasked raw Python int as the register's persisted state
+  A scalar inner type (e.g. `have: Reg[uint1_t]`) is exempt from Rule 4 (no nested `.field=`/ `[i]=` chain to rewrite), but **is** tracked into `_declared_types` (Rule 2's dict) so a later bare `have = expr` reassignment in the same body is still auto-cast, exactly like a non-`Reg` scalar local — without this tracking, a plain reassignment could commit an untyped/unmasked raw Python int as the register's persisted state
 - Tuple-unpack targets: `a, b = f()`
 - Whole-variable reassignment of a compound local (`rv = some_full_value`) — no cast or lens rewrite applies; plain Python rebinding is already correct